Hillary Term 2023 — Talks & Materials

 Abstract

 We provide experimental evidence that monitoring of the police activity through body-worn cameras reduces use-of-force, handcuffs and arrests, and enhances criminal reporting by the police.
 Stronger treatment effects occur on events ex-ante classified as low risk.
-Monitoring effects are moderated by officer rank, which is consistent with a career concern motive by junior officers.
+Monitoring effects are moderated by officer rank, consistent with a career concern motive by junior officers.
 Our results stand in sharp contrast with previous literature which, due to often used coarser designs, showed muted or null body-worn camera effects on use of force.
 We show that these designs are likely to suffer from attenuation biases.
 Overall, our results show that body-worn cameras robustly de-escalate citizen-police interactions.

 Broad Topic: Applied Microeconomics, Urban Economics.
 Specific Topic: Transportation Economics.